Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Numerical results

-\figref{fig:conv_pure_error_depo} shows the ratio $R_{\mathrm{L}}$ for varying the number of inverse temperatures $N_\beta$ under the depolarizing noise.
-Similarly, \figref{fig:conv_pure_error_biased1_5_1} and \figref{fig:conv_pure_error_biased1_10_1} show the ratio $R_{\mathrm{L}}$ under the $Y$-biased noises where $p_x : p_y : p_z = 1 : 5 : 1$ and $1 : 10 : 1$, respectively.
-In Figs.\ \ref{fig:conv_pure_error_depo}--\ref{fig:conv_pure_error_biased1_10_1}, the ratio values $R_\mathrm{L}$ obtained by the greedy matching and MWPM decoders are drawn by dotted gray and dashed-dotted brown horizontal lines, respectively.
+\figref{fig:conv_error_configuration_depo} shows the ratio $R_{\mathrm{L}}$ for varying the number of inverse temperatures $N_\beta$ under the depolarizing noise.
+Similarly, \figref{fig:conv_error_configuration_biased1_5_1} and \figref{fig:conv_error_configuration_biased1_10_1} show the ratio $R_{\mathrm{L}}$ under the $Y$-biased noises where $p_x : p_y : p_z = 1 : 5 : 1$ and $1 : 10 : 1$, respectively.
+In Figs.\ \ref{fig:conv_error_configuration_depo}--\ref{fig:conv_error_configuration_biased1_10_1}, the ratio values $R_\mathrm{L}$ obtained by the greedy matching and MWPM decoders are drawn by dotted gray and dash-dotted brown horizontal lines, respectively.

-In Figs.\ \ref{fig:conv_pure_error_depo}--\ref{fig:conv_pure_error_biased1_10_1}, under all the noises and for all the pure error construction methods, we can see that the ratio $R_{\mathrm{L}}$ broadly decreases to the value $1$ as $N_\beta$ increases.
+In Figs.\ \ref{fig:conv_error_configuration_depo}--\ref{fig:conv_error_configuration_biased1_10_1}, under all the noises and for all the reference configuration construction methods, we see that the ratio $R_{\mathrm{L}}$ broadly decreases to the value $1$ as $N_\beta$ increases.
 For $N_\beta \ge 20$, the `Greedy matching (same)' and `Greedy matching (different)' methods outperform the MWPM decoder.

-Setting $N_\beta=0$ disables SA.
-Hence, $N_\mathrm{SA}$ indicates the number of not SAs but pure errors.
-In this setting, the `Greedy matching (same)' and `Greedy matching (different)' decoders become their MLD variants.
-In all the cases (a), (b), (c) of Figs.\ \ref{fig:conv_pure_error_depo}--\ref{fig:conv_pure_error_biased1_10_1}, the `Greedy matching (different)' method with $N_\beta=0$ achieves higher accuracy than the MWPM decoder.
+For the `Greedy matching (same)' and `Greedy matching (different)', when $N_\beta=0$, the \texttt{simulated\_annealing} function performs no Metropolis updates, so the decoder compares only the energies of the initial configurations.
+We refer to these variants as ``initial-configuration-only'' variants.
+In all the cases (a), (b), (c) of Figs.\ \ref{fig:conv_error_configuration_depo}--\ref{fig:conv_error_configuration_biased1_10_1}, the initial-configuration-only variant of the `Greedy matching (different)' method achieves higher accuracy than the MWPM decoder.